 - Be transparent that while programs strive to create an anti-racist, family- and prevention-focused system, it is a work in progress.
 Child welfare programs throughout the country are in varying stages of improvement.

 - Increase understanding of this complex work and that community issues cannot be solved by one entity.
-It requires concerted, collective efforts among all stakeholders – the judicial system, resource parents (e.g., kinship, foster, or adoptive parents), former child welfare-involved families and youth, non-profits, health care, education, and child care, amongst others.
+It requires concerted, collective efforts among community members and agencies – the judicial system, resource parents (e.g., kinship, foster, or adoptive parents), former child welfare-involved families and youth, non-profits, health care, education, and child care, amongst others.
 It’s vital to have a community-based approach to child protection to create the conditions for strong and thriving families and communities.

 - Describe the broad scope of work that child welfare workers perform.
 While complex, it is fulfilling, and for those wanting to make a difference in their community, it is the time to be part of the internal force for change.